-We appreciate the opportunity to formally respond to the Report and look forward to continuing our dialogue with the PCAOB with respect to the mutual objective of enhancing audit quality.
+We look forward to continuing our dialogue with the PCAOB with respect to the objective of enhancing audit quality, which we believe is paramount to fulfill our responsibility to provide trust to all stakeholders, also aligned with the PCAOB objective.
 We would be pleased to discuss any aspect of our response or any further questions you may have.